lhguerrerodev/laravel9-api-rest-app/README.md

 2.- Create the DB and DB user, make sure that remote MySQL can be accessed from our IP (Give access to the IP from the web hosting)

-3.- Configure DB connection in .env file (optional: .env.example without adding production passwords as it will be uploaded to git):
+3.- Configure DB connection in .env file (optional: .env.example without adding production passwords since it will be uploaded to git):

 DB_CONNECTION=mysql
 DB_HOST=191.101.13.223 // IP de tu hosting web